romilly/aplers-pi-guide/manuscript/Chapter1.md

 The only sensible alternative to buying a Pi 3 is the Pi zero.

 It's much cheaper: £4 + Postage.
 If you're willing to hack around a bit you can even power it, and connect to it, using just a USB lead and a laptop or desktop computer.
-You'll need to use ssh to configure it, and then use VNC to access the Pi desktop.
-If those terms mean nothing to you this is probably not the option for you.
+You'll need to use `ssh`to configure it, and then use `VNC` to access the Pi desktop.
+If those terms mean nothing this is probably not the option for you.

 There is a half-way house.
 You can get a [Raspberry Pi zero starter kit](https://shop.pimoroni.com/products/pi-zero-complete-starter-kit) for about £24 and you